davelawrence/shopify-image-renamer/README.md

 ## Workflow

+1. **Cleanup**: The script automatically cleans up files from previous runs and optionally cleans the S3 bucket.
-1. **Download and Rename**: Images are downloaded and renamed based on variant options.
+2. **Download and Rename**: Images are downloaded and renamed based on variant options.
-2. **Upload to AWS S3**: Images are uploaded to AWS S3, and public URLs are retrieved.
+3. **Upload to AWS S3**: Images are uploaded to AWS S3, and public URLs are retrieved.
-3. **Generate CSV with Global Gallery Order**: The script generates a Matrixify CSV where all images are assigned a unique, sequential Image Position.
+4. **Generate CSV with Global Gallery Order**: The script generates a Matrixify CSV where all images are assigned a unique, sequential Image Position.
 For each variant, the mapped image is first (with Variant ID), and any additional images for that variant immediately follow as product-level images.
 Images not mapped to any variant are added at the end.
 This ensures Shopify/Matrixify treat these as a "variant gallery" in the correct order.
-4. **Matrixify Import**: Use the generated CSV to import images into Shopify.
+5. **Matrixify Import**: Use the generated CSV to import images into Shopify.
 The first image uses the REPLACE command (removing all existing images), and all others use MERGE, ensuring a full image refresh and correct gallery order.

 ### Shopify Gallery Order Note